tomcritchlow/tomcritchlow.github.io/_posts/2019-06-19-screenotate-wiki.md

 It's become my default mode for capturing snippets and shoving them into my wiki.
 Nice.

 To extend the wiki-as-garden metaphor I feel like I've begun planting a new kind of varietal (page) into my garden (wiki).
 Thanks Omar!

+*Note: I'm embedding the Screenotate files as iframes at the moment which... is probably not the best idea.
+Large images also don't work very well in a small iframe window.
+I tried using the CSS scale property to show a thumbnail property but run into the limits of my CSS skills.
+Anyway - what I'm saying is it's a work in progress and likely not perfectly coded...*